 While everything else I have mentioned is important, so is the design of the laptop.
 You want something that you enjoy and are proud of.
 So while it shouldn’t be your main consideration when choosing the best travel laptop for your needs, it is certainly something worth thinking about.

-The Best Travel Laptops: Our Picks
+The Best Travel Laptops: Our Picks for 2020

 If you want a laptop that can also be used as a tablet, the Surface Book 2 is a good option for you.
 Traveling with the computer as a whole will be a breeze too, as it weighs just over 3 pounds and is relatively compact.
 It also offers 8 GB of RAM, 256 GB of storage for your files, and a blazing fast 3.5 GHz processor.
 Add on the 17 hours of battery life and you have a great option for travelers everywhere.